Breast Reduction

 Liposuction breast reduction is used in women and men with breasts that are not as large and do not require a removal of large amounts of skin.
 Patients who are a higher risk for anesthesia also may be candidates.
 The result is not as dramatic as other excisional techniques, but it liposuction gives a much quicker healing time and little scarring.
 This is a technique typically used in conjunction with some direct excision of dense tissue for male gynecomastia surgery.

-Risks of Breast Reduction Surgery
+What Are the Risks of Breast Reduction Surgery?

 Breast reduction surgery is a complex procedure that has inherent risks.
 When performed by a qualified Plastic Surgeon it is usually safe.
 However, all surgical procedures are subject to complications including but not limited to infection, excessive scarring, and bleeding.
 Other rare complications occurring with breast reduction surgery include loss of nipple sensation, skin and nipple-areola loss, asymmetry, inability to breast, hypertrophic scarring, and breast tissue necrosis.